 Dr Manoela Carpenedo

-Before joining the University of Kent, Manoela supervised courses on Sociology of Religion and on World Christianities at the Divinity Department, Cambridge University.
-She also taught courses on Race/Ethnicity and Modern Societies in the Sociology Department at Cambridge.
+Before joining the University of Kent, Manoela supervised courses on the sociology of religion and on world Christianities at the Divinity Department at the University of Cambridge.
+She also taught courses on race/ethnicity and modern societies in the Sociology Department at Cambridge.

-Manoela studied Social Psychology (BA, UFRGS - Brazil/Tubingen University - Germany); Gender Studies (MA, University of Oviedo – Spain/ Central European University - Hungary).
-She also holds a MPhil & PhD in Sociology, University of Cambridge, UK.
+Manoela received her BA in Social Psychology from UFRGS Brazil and Tubingen University in Germany, and an MA in Gender Studies from the University of Oviedo in Spain and the Central European University in Hungary.
+She also holds a MPhil and a PhD in Sociology from the University of Cambridge.

 Manoela's broad research interests focus on topics related to the anthropology of Christianity, sociology of religion, geopolitics of faith, religious syncretism, anthropology of moralities, and gender and religion.

 Manoela is currently working on her monograph, Becoming Jewish believing in Jesus: Conversion, Gender and Ethnicity in the production of the Judaising Evangelical subject.
 Building on her ethnographic work in Brazil, the monograph explores the reasons why former Charismatic Evangelicals (with no Jewish background) are now embracing Orthodox Jewish tenets and lifestyles.